 Although most card issuers no longer develop bespoke reward programs, some do, and they can be very rewarding.
-Before applying for one of these products you’ll need to do your research and be sure that the rewards available are of interest to you, but, if they are, you’ll probably find that these cards are a very competitive.
+Before applying for one of these products you’ll need to do your research and be sure that the rewards available are of interest to you, if they are, you’ll probably find that these cards are very competitive.
 They can be used everywhere, so you don’t need to stomach high prices in a particular store to earn good levels of rewards.
-This means you can get the best of both worlds: shopping around for the best price, and getting fully rewarded for doing so.
+This means you can get the best of both worlds: shopping around for the best price and getting fully rewarded for doing so.

 If you regularly fail to pay your full monthly credit card balance, rewards should not be your priority, as the interest you’ll pay on your balance will likely exceed the cash value of your rewards.
 That said, as mentioned above, some reward cards now offer benefits alongside rewards, so perhaps a 0% purchase reward card would offer the perfect combination – so long as your card balance is cleared before your introductory period expires.

 Equally, if you have a balance which is currently accruing a large amount of interest, then a 0% balance transfer card is likely to offer you more value than a reward card.
 However, since most leading balance transfer cards offer a very limited 0% purchase period, you’ll start accruing interest on recent transactions again fairly soon.
 A better option in this circumstance is a 0% balance transfer and purchase card (with rewards).
 These cards don’t offer the table-topping durations that marketing-leading balance transfers do, but they do offer reasonably long 0% periods on both transfers and purchases.
-This should help you avoid being stung by a high interest rate in the near future and will continue to earn rewards as you spend.
+This should help you avoid being stung by a high-interest rate in the near future and will continue to earn rewards as you spend.

-The market-leading reward cards do require a good credit rating, but there are alternatives out there if your credit rating is less than perfect.
+The market-leading reward cards do require a good credit rating*, but there are alternatives out there if your credit rating is less than perfect.
 Some cards for bad credit offer such rewards as cashback (albeit at a slightly lower rate), or other perks such as no fees on foreign purchases, or 0% on balance transfers or purchases (albeit at a lower duration).
-Another alternative if you want to earn rewards as you shop is a prepaid card, as there is no credit check to obtain one.
+Another alternative if you want to earn rewards as you shop is a prepaid card, as there is no credit check needed to obtain one.
 Prepaid cards do not offer credit – you must pre-load a card before you use it – but some offer impressive cashback rates with specific retailers.